28msec/zorba/README.txt

 2007.01.29

-Build is clean, except for one residual error in 'funciton_impl'.
+Build is clean, except for one residual error in 'function_impl'.

 2007.01.27